anuyts/public/agda/modal.md

 will be meta-things (e.g. natural numbers).
 The tick-based approach to guarded type theory is better suited to be extended with multiple clocks.

-## Implementing modes

-Currently, the judgement (i.e. the TCM) is annotated with a modality.
-This modality serves two purposes:

-1. It remembers how to access definitions (which can have a modal annotation) so that you cannot access e.g. an irrelevant definition in a relevant position.
-Theoretically, this means that it serves as a lazy left devision on the namespace of definitions.
-2. For erasure, it remembers what mode we are in.

-The annotation should be kept solely for the first purpose.
-For the second purpose, we should have a mode annotation instead of a modality annotation.

-### Modes and modules

-Currently, modules cannot be annotated with a modality.
-In multimode type theory, this becomes annoying.
-(Since unimode type theory is a special case of multimode type theory, it probably already is annoying.)
-Indeed, I guess Agda would start typechecking a file in some fixed starter mode (e.g. `programMode` and not `logicalMode`).
-But maybe we want to do a couple of definitions in another mode, so it would be practical to annotate an entire module.
-In Menkar, modal annotations on definitions and modules are really just locks appearing in the parameter telescopes, so you can put them on anything.
-I think in Agda we should at least be able to have a modal annotation which boils down to having a lock in front of all the parameters.
-This means that the first purpose above will become more complicated: the modality with respect to which we access other definitions, depends on how far outwards we have to reach through the nested modules that we're currently in.
-So I guess we need a list of modalities instead.

 ## Modal record fields and module entries